hammerheim-game/hammerheim-rules/3-warbands/clan-skyre.md

 are all the creations of Clan Skryre, the engineers.
 These skaven are more intelligent than most, and design the war machines used by skaven in massed warfare.
-When turned upon the streets of Hammerheim, the effects of these weapons can be devastating.
+When turned upon the streets of Mordheim, the effects of these weapons can be devastating.
 Clan Skryre Warbands have great technological knowledge and prefer Magic and Technology to combat.